zaikio/zai-docs/docs/guide/jwt/README.md

 Each programming language usually provides public libraries that can be used to validate and decode the JWT.

-1. Get the public JWK (JSON Web Key) via the directory API `GET https://hub.zaikio.com/api/v1/jwt_public_keys`
+1. Get the public JWKs (JSON Web Key) via the directory API `GET https://hub.zaikio.com/api/v1/jwt_public_keys`
-2. (optionally) Depending on the library used, transform the JWK into a public certificate `.pem` (since some libraries require this format)
+2. (optionally) Depending on the library used, transform the JWKs into public certificates `.pem` (since some libraries require this format)
 3. Decode the payload and verify validity of the JWT with a JWT library

 :::: tabs